yourbasic/api/README.md

-The aim of this text is to explore API design and try to find strategies and rules that can help us create code libraries that are safe, efficient and easy to use.
+The aim of this text is to explore API design and try to find strategies and rules that can help us create code libraries that are safe, effective and easy to use.

 The text comes with three example libraries: